 Hello, this s is (your name) calling fr om (company name .
-Is this the (nam e of residence / bus siness) at (telephone numbe ? (com pany name) is responding to a a (potential) e mergency at (location) in your area.
-You are in no danger at this time.
-All efforts are being made to resolve the problem and this phone call is only to inform you and provide you with an early notification.
-To help us s understand a and your immediate r needs we nee ed to know: How man ny people are at your location no w?
+Is this the (nam e of residence / bus siness) at (telephone numbe ? (com pany name) is responding to a a (potential) e mergency at (location) in your area. this time.
+All efforts orovide you with an e he problem and this ohone call is To help us s understand a and your immediate r needs we nee ed to know: How man ny people are at your location no w?
 Adults

 Do you w vish to leave y our residence at th nis time?
-If Yes Please travel in a north / east / so outh / west d irection to our reception centre loca ited at: If No by for further contact us from contacting yo • If you have urgent questions, please contact(company name)at(telephone number) Thank yo ou for your co operation.
+If Yes Please travel in a north / east / so outh / west d irection to our reception centre loca ited at: If No by for further contact us from contacting yo • If you have urgent questions, please contact (company name) at (telephone number) .
+Thank you for your cooperation.